liewchooichin/bootstrap-nav-and-router/README.md

 Features to show:

+- Interesting **streets and places** in Singapore uses datasets provided by data.gov.sg-NLB.

 - Add in **Quotes** from the class assignment also.

 - **Jumble-Jumble Product List** is an assignment using **axios** api package